OfficeDev/Microsoft-Teams-Samples/samples/bot-archive-groupchat-messages/csharp/README.md

 contentType: samples
 createdDate: "11-10-2021 23:35:25"
 ---

+# Archive groupchat messages

-﻿﻿Using this C# sample, a bot can archive chat messages of groupchat and send it to user.
+Using this C# sample, a bot can archive chat messages of groupchat and send it to user.

 This feature shown in this sample is currently available in Public Developer Preview only.